 Today, we’re talking about my friend’s well-known sesame flatbread.

-- Seasoning the Dough: At this point the dough is usually passed through a window to the bread maker outside who then dips it into whatever seasoning they choose – in this case the sesame.
+At this point the dough is usually passed through a window to the bread maker outside who then dips it into whatever seasoning they choose.

 That’s it!
 The outside bread maker uses a special padded tool to put the bread in the oven and then two long irons to take it out.

 One taste of Uyghur bread and you’ll understand why so many people love it.
-It’s an integral part of the Uyghur culture here in Xinjiang and almost always part of big meals or celebrations.
+In addition to Uyghur bread, it’s also worth trying Uyghur lamb kebabs, the delicious Uyghur laghman and many other tasty local dishes.
+These foods are an integral part of the Uyghur culture here in Xinjiang and almost always part of big meals or celebrations.

 When you’re in Xinjiang, take a moment to sit and watch a Uyghur bread maker at work.
 Take in the sweet aroma and eat the fresh bread.